Home Modifications Home Charging Indicator

 Similar to the Excess cable box, cut a rectangular hole in the side of the metal box for the CAT-3 jack.
 To hold the jack in place, drill a hole on the opposite side and use a plastic anchor and a long self-tapping metal screw.
 The anchor presses on the back of the CAT-3 jack to hold it in place.

-Make a small aluminum L bracket for the microswitch and attach it to the box, so that the decora adapter plate rests on the switch so any depression of the switch trips the microswitch.
+Make a small aluminum L bracket for the microswitch and attach it to the box, so that the Decora adapter plate rests on the switch so any depression of the switch trips the microswitch.

-Electrically connect up the microswitch, the LEDs and resistors, the CAT-3 connector and a set of wires that connect to the Excess Cable Box’s CAT-3 connector.
-Instead of a hard-wire to the Excess Cable Box’s connector, I found a small CAT-3 connector with wires attached that I stuck inside the box.
+Electrically connect up the microswitch, the LEDs and resistors, the CAT-3 connector, and a set of wires that connect to the Excess Cable Box’s CAT-3 connector.
+Instead of hard wiring to the Excess Cable Box’s connector, I found a small CAT-3 connector with wires attached that I stuck inside the box.
 While it can’t be removed while the box is mounted, it did make it easier to create the cable between the two boxes with modular connectors at each end or you can use a standard 6-wire phone cord.
 Note that many phone cords only have 4-wires, which will not work in some situations.

 Before final mounting, do a test dry run that everything fits and the switch works as expected and doesn’t bind up.
 Again, you may want to test everything together before the final mounting.